(Enterprise is travelling slowly through one of the special effects department's ubiquitous purple hazes,

 REED: Another detour.

 T'POL: Perhaps not.
-Since this region was formed only recently, it hasn't been completely
+Since this region was formed only recently, it

-TUCKER: You said nothing from our universe could survive inside these things.
+TUCKER: You said nothing from our universe could survive inside these

 T'POL: Doctor.

 PHLOX: That's true, unless we take the appropriate precautions.
-The reconfigured space disrupts the
+The

-human neocortex, but I can counteract the effects by dampening the crew's neurological activity.
+the effects by dampening the crew's neurological activity.
+It would be

 TUCKER: How do you plan to shut down our neocortexes?

-PHLOX: Quite simply, I can place each of you in a comatose state until we've passed through the affected region.
+PHLOX: Quite simply, I can place each of you in a comatose state until

 ARCHER: How quickly can we get across it?